ashunaveed/AI-based-TC-automation/README.md

 2. Please upload the documents as shown in the video.
 3. The output files will saved in the appropriate folders.
 4. Please clean the data as required.

-# Acknowledgements
-1. This work is opensource and is available for further upgradations.